memorysafety/website/content/en/blog/2024-03-07-reducing-dependencies-in-sudo.md

 After [announcing](https://www.memorysafety.org/blog/sudo-and-su/) the plan to rewrite sudo in Rust, one of the pieces of feedback we read online most was our overreliance on external dependencies, making it harder to validate the correctness of the code.
 At that time we were already working on reducing our reliance on external dependencies, and those voices confirmed that we were on the right track.
 While that meant looking critically at our dependencies, it did not mean removing them just for the sake of it.
 We constantly weighed the pros and cons of each dependency.
 However, in the end, a lot of the functionality in sudo-rs is of such a special case that we opted to remove all but the most essential crates.

-As an example of how we evaluated our dependencies, we previously used clap for command line argument parsing.
-We replaced it with our own argument parsing once we noticed that adopting clap was taking more code than doing it ourselves.
-Additionally, we saw that clap offered far more features than we needed, which in turn meant pulling in a significant number of additional dependencies.
-That resulted in too large of a library, too many teams to trust, and too many possibilities for bad setuid behavior for sudo purposes.
-In the end, we chose the potential dangers of reimplementing command line parsing over the potential issues of including clap, even though it is a great library for general-purpose command line parsing.
+As an example of how we evaluated our dependencies, we previously used `clap` for command line argument parsing.
+We replaced it with our own argument parsing once we noticed that adopting `clap` was taking more code than doing it ourselves.
+Additionally, we saw that `clap` offered far more features than we needed, which in turn meant pulling in a significant number of additional dependencies.
+That resulted in too large of a library, too many teams to trust, and too many possibilities for bad `setuid` behavior for sudo purposes.
+In the end, we chose the potential dangers of reimplementing command line parsing over the potential issues of including `clap`, even though it is a great library for general-purpose command line parsing.

 ## Conclusion